Corentin-k/Corentin-k/README.md

 - **Revisiting the C Project with Color Addition:**

   Enhancement of the C project by adding color functionality.

+- **Creation of a Website and JavaScript Discovery:**

+  Design and development of a website using HTML, CSS, and the discovery of JavaScript.</p>

 - **Projects Focused on Learning and Exploring C++ and Inno Setup:**

   In-depth exploration of the C++ language to develop advanced skills.
 Utilization of Inno Setup for creating user installers.

 <br/>